justinllee/AmNat_trophic_categorization/README.md

 ## Appendix:

 #### Database fields used in 'All_Elapids_squamatabase_JLL.csv'
-  - no:

-    The number of existing diet records in SquamataBase.
+  - "no": The number of existing diet records in SquamataBase.
 New diet records are noted as NA.

-  - predator:

-    Scientific name of predator.
+  - "predator": Scientific name of predator.
 Some names have been updated to match the tip labels of the Title et al. (2024) tree, or to match recent taxonomic updates.

-  - predator_verbatim:

-    Scientific name of predator reported in the original source of the diet record.
+  - "predator_verbatim": Scientific name of predator reported in the original source of the diet record.

-  - predator_rank:

-    Linnean rank of predator.
+  - "predator_rank": Linnean rank of predator.

-  - predator_taxon:

-    Semicolon separated list of taxonomic ranks applicable to predator.
+  - "predator_taxon": Semicolon separated list of taxonomic ranks applicable to predator.

-  - predator_age:

-    Age of predator specimen.
+  - "predator_age": Age of predator specimen.

-  - predator_sex:

-    Sex of predator specimen.
+  - "predator_sex": Sex of predator specimen.

-  - predator_count:

-    Number of individual predators involved in diet record.
+  - "predator_count": Number of individual predators involved in diet record.

-  - predator_mass:

-    Mass (in grams) of predator.
+  - "predator_mass": Mass (in grams) of predator.

-  - predator_svl:

-    Snout-to-vent length (generally, from snout tip to vent) of predator.
+  - "predator_svl": Snout-to-vent length (generally, from snout tip to vent) of predator.
 All measurements in millimeters.

-  - predator_tl:

-    Total length (snout-to-vent length + tail length) of predator.
+  - "predator_tl": Total length (snout-to-vent length + tail length) of predator.
 All  measurements in millimeters.

-  - predator_voucher:

-    A museum voucher number or random alphanumeric code applied for each predator specimen.
+  - "predator_voucher": A museum voucher number or random alphanumeric code applied for each predator specimen.
 Random alphanumeric codes were not given for new literature diet records reported herein.

-  - prey:

-    Scientific name of predator.
+  - "prey": Scientific name of predator.
 Some names have been updated to match recent taxonomic updates.

-  - prey_verbatim:

-    Scientific name of prey reported in the original source of the diet record.
+  - "prey_verbatim": Scientific name of prey reported in the original source of the diet record.

-  - prey_rank:

-    Linnean rank of prey.
+  - "prey_rank": Linnean rank of prey.

-  - prey_taxon:

-    Semicolon separated list of taxonomic ranks applicable to prey.
+  - "prey_taxon": Semicolon separated list of taxonomic ranks applicable to prey.

-  - prey_age:

-    Age of individual prey item.
+  - "prey_age": Age of individual prey item.

-  - prey_sex:

-    Sex of individual prey item.
+  - "prey_sex": Sex of individual prey item.

-  - prey_count:

-    Number of prey items involved in diet record.
+  - "prey_count": Number of prey items involved in diet record.

-  - prey_mass:

-    Mass (in grams) of prey item.
+  - "prey_mass": Mass (in grams) of prey item.

-  - prey_tl:

-    Total length of prey item.
+  - "prey_tl": Total length of prey item.
 All measurements in millimeters.

-  - prey_ingested:

-    Direction prey item was ingested (e.g., head first, tail first, bent double).
+  - "prey_ingested": Direction prey item was ingested (e.g., head first, tail first, bent double).

-  - prey_voucher:

-    A museum voucher number or random alphanumeric code applied for each prey item.
+  - "prey_voucher": A museum voucher number or random alphanumeric code applied for each prey item.
 Random alphanumeric codes were not given for new literature diet records reported herein.

-  - locality_adm0_name:

-    Country where diet record occurred.
+  - "locality_adm0_name": Country where diet record occurred.

-  - locality_adm1_name:

-    State/provincial level region where diet record occurred.
+  - "locality_adm1_name": State/provincial level region where diet record occurred.

-  - locality_adm2_name:

-    County/municipality level region where diet record occurred.
+  - "locality_adm2_name": County/municipality level region where diet record occurred.

-  - locality_misc:

-    Additional information relevant to location of diet record.
+  - "locality_misc": Additional information relevant to location of diet record.

-  - locality_longitude:

-    Longitude (in decimal form) of diet record.
+  - "locality_longitude": Longitude (in decimal form) of diet record.

-  - locality_latitude:

-    Latitude (in decimal form) of diet record.
+  - "locality_latitude": Latitude (in decimal form) of diet record.

-  - event_basis:

-    The basis for the diet record (e.g., direct observation, dissected stomach/gut contents, etc.)
+  - "event_basis": The basis for the diet record (e.g., direct observation, dissected stomach/gut contents, etc.)

-  - event_setting:

-    Note stating whether the diet record was observed naturally or in a captive setting.
+  - "event_setting": Note stating whether the diet record was observed naturally or in a captive setting.

-  - event_date:

-    The date when the diet record was presumed to have occurred (given in YYYY-MM-DD format).
+  - "event_date": The date when the diet record was presumed to have occurred (given in YYYY-MM-DD format).
 The collection date is given under this field for records derived from dissected stomach contents.

-  - event_start:

-    The time when the diet record started (in 24-hour HH:MM format).
+  - "event_start": The time when the diet record started (in 24-hour HH":MM format).

-  - event_end:

-    The time when the diet record ended (in 24-hour HH:MM format).
+  - "event_end": The time when the diet record ended (in 24-hour HH":MM format).

-  - event_outcome:

-    The outcome of the predation event in the diet record (in most cases, this is prey_eaten, but direct observations based on field encounters may have other outcomes such as predation_interrupted_by_observer)
+  - "event_outcome": The outcome of the predation event in the diet record (in most cases, this is prey_eaten, but direct observations based on field encounters may have other outcomes such as predation_interrupted_by_observer)

-  - event_habitat:

-    Habitat descriptor noting the setting of diet record (e.g., terrestrial, fossorial, arboreal, aquatic)
+  - "event_habitat": Habitat descriptor noting the setting of diet record (e.g., terrestrial, fossorial, arboreal, aquatic)

-  - event_habitat_verbatim:

-    Verbatim description of habitat for diet record.
+  - "event_habitat_verbatim": Verbatim description of habitat for diet record.

-  - event_remark:

-    Any relevant notes of diet record that do not fall under other database fields.
+  - "event_remark": Any relevant notes of diet record that do not fall under other database fields.

-  - reference:

-    The reference/citation of diet record.
+  - "reference": The reference/citation of diet record.
 Novel diet records reported by us are recorded using the entry this study.

-  - prey_traditional:

-    Dietary categorization of prey item under the traditional [T1] category scheme.
+  - "prey_traditional": Dietary categorization of prey item under the traditional [T1] category scheme.

-  - prey_phylo1:

-    Dietary categorization of prey item under order rank [T2] scheme.
+  - "prey_phylo1": Dietary categorization of prey item under order rank [T2] scheme.

-  - prey_phylo2:

-    Dietary categorization of prey item under family rank [T3] scheme.
+  - "prey_phylo2": Dietary categorization of prey item under family rank [T3] scheme.

-  - prey_functional1:

-    Dietary categorization of prey item under functional/ecological [E1] category scheme.
+  - "prey_functional1": Dietary categorization of prey item under functional/ecological [E1] category scheme.

-  - prey_functional2:

-    Dietary categorization of prey item under the habitat [E2] category scheme.
+  - "prey_functional2": Dietary categorization of prey item under the habitat [E2] category scheme.

-  - prey_type:

-    Dietary categorization of prey item under the Mass-Bulk Theory (MBT) prey type [E3] category scheme.
+  - "prey_type": Dietary categorization of prey item under the Mass-Bulk Theory (MBT) prey type [E3] category scheme.

-  - radiation:

-    Assigned elapid subgroup of each predator species for diet record.
+  - "radiation": Assigned elapid subgroup of each predator species for diet record.

-#### Database fields and elapid shorthands used in 'Elapid_full_taxon_list.csv' and 'Elapid_taxon_list_intree.csv':
+#### Database fields used in 'Elapid_full_taxon_list.csv' and 'Elapid_taxon_list_intree.csv':

   - "taxon": Scientific name (at species rank) of elapid taxon.

   - "geog_radiation": Assigned elapid subgroup of each elapid species.

+#### Elapid shorthands used in 'All_Elapids_squamatabase_JLL.csv', 'Elapid_full_taxon_list.csv', and 'Elapid_taxon_list_intree.csv':

-  - 'afro-asian' = Afro-Asian Elapids (A)
+  - "afro-asian": Afro-Asian Elapids (A)

-  - 'asian-corals' = Asian Coral Snakes (B)
+  - "asian-corals": Asian Coral Snakes (B)

-  - 'australo_papuan' = Australo-Papuan hydrophiines (C)
+  - "australo_papuan": Australo-Papuan hydrophiines (C)

-  - 'kraits' = Asian kraits (D)
+  - "kraits": Asian kraits (D)

-  - 'nw-corals' = New World Coral Snakes (E)
+  - "nw-corals": New World Coral Snakes (E)

-  - 'sea_snakes' = Sea Snakes (F)
+  - "sea_snakes": Sea Snakes (F)